 Whether you’re potty training your new puppy, embracing apartment living or your older dog isn’t getting outside fast enough, a dog potty can save you time and energy while keeping pet odors from overtaking your home.

-“When pet parents are selecting an indoor dog potty, I always recommend that they use materials and products that are environmentally friendly, as well as effective for their specific living situation and home setup,” certified dog trainer Kate Perry told The Spruce Pets.
+“When pet parents are selecting an indoor dog potty, I always recommend that they use materials and products that are environmentally friendly, as well as effective for their specific living situation and home setup,” dog trainer Kate Perry, a member of the Association of Pet Dog Trainers and certified with the Animal Behavior College, told The Spruce Pets.

 After evaluating a wide range of indoor potties, our favorite is the PetSafe Pet Loo Portable Indoor/Outdoor Dog Potty, which is easy to clean and exceptionally good at trapping odors.
 Plus it’s available in three different sizes.
 But there are several other dog potties that may work even better for you and your dog.